shailen/ng-darrrt-codelab/docs/step-5.md

 ## Step 5: Use a class as a model

-In this step, you use define and use a model.
+In this step, you define and use a model.

 _**Keywords**: class_